 Estevan is a program officer with the Piper Fund, where he oversees grant making to support community organizing and advocacy to advance state and municipal money-in-politics reform.
 He also serves as chair of the Funders' Committee for Civic Participation's Money in Politics Working Group and board president of Rainier Valley Corps.
 He is a tireless advocate for fair representation and racial equity in our democracy and passionate about youth engagement, community organizing, and the diffusion of power.

-Scott is a licensed clinical psychologist in independent practice in Wallingford, where he provides intensive psychotherapy to adults, and consultation and supervision to students and fellow mental health professionals.
-He formerly worked at the Fremont Community Therapy Project and for the Alliance Community Psychotherapy Clinic, organizations offering clinical training and low-fee pscyhotherapy, and currently serves on the board of the Bainum Family Foundation and Choice Hotels International.
-Scott lives in Capitol Hill with his wife, Katie, a teacher and nonprofit consultant, and his teenage son and daughter.
+Scott is a licensed clinical psychologist in independent practice in Wallingford, where he provides psychotherapy to adults.
+He formerly supervised graduate students and early-career therapists at the Fremont Community Therapy Project and the Alliance Community Psychotherapy Clinic, organizations offering clinical training and low-fee psychotherapy.
+Scott serves on the board of the Bainum Family Foundation and was previously a director of Choice Hotels International and a trustee of Crisis Clinic, where he served as chair.
+He lives in Capitol Hill with his wife, Katie, a teacher and nonprofit consultant, and his teenage son and daughter.

 Brady is the CEO of Grist.org, a leading national source of environmental media.
 Brady served two terms in the Washington State Legislature, and previously spent several years at the Gates Foundation.
 A Fulbright Scholar in Honduras and a graduate of Princeton, Brady lives in Capitol Hill with his husband, Micah, a marine biologist.